jparise/chrome-utm-stripper/README.md

-# Chrome Tracking Token Stripper
+# Tracking Token Stripper

-This is a Google Chrome extension that strips Google Analytics (i.e. [Urchin Tracking Monitor][utm]) tokens from URL query strings.
+This is a Chrome and Firefox browser extension that strips Google Analytics (i.e. [Urchin Tracking Monitor][utm]) tokens from URL query strings.
 This is done *before* the web request is made and result in both more private browsing as well as more aestethicly-pleasing URLs.

-Install from the [Chrome Web Store][store].
+Install from the [Chrome Web Store][store] or [Firefox Add-ons][addons].

 The following [Google Analytics query string parameters][params] are stripped: